jMotif/jmotif-R/README.md

 ![z-normalization of a scaled sine wave](https://raw.githubusercontent.com/jMotif/jmotif-R/master/inst/fig_znorm.png)

 #### 2.0 Piecewise Aggregate Approximation (i.e., PAA) (`paa(ts, paa_num)`)
-PAA reduces the time series dimensionality by averaging values of equal-sized segments of the original time series.
+PAA is designed to reduces the time series dimensionality by averaging values of equal-sized segments of the original time series.
 In the following example the time series of dimensionality 8 points is reduced to 3 points.

     y = c(-1, -2, -1, 0, 2, 1, 1, 0)
     plot(y, type="l", col="blue",